JasonErwin/Brick-Breaker/README.md

 Create a brickFactory from the makeBrick method in Level.
 Factory design patterns provides loose coupling and high cohesion.

+Split GameBoard into GameBoardController, GameBoardView and GameBoardModel Respectively.

 ### <ins>MVC (10%)</ins>
 Convert GameBoard into GameBoardModel , GameBoardView and GameBoardControl respectively.
 Benefits of converting GameBoard to MVC are ease to maintain due to components having low dependency on one another and adoption of MVC makes an application easier to understand.